DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 -
 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
-    - **OAuth 2.0** authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
+    - ❄️**OAuth 2.0** authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
     - OAuth is an open framework used for authentication and authorization protocols
+    - OAuth is an open standard for authentication allowing the use of credentials from one site on third-party sites
     - The most common protocol built on OAuth is OpenID Connect (OIDC)
     - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0
     - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC
-    - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation, providing both authentication and authorization
+    - ❄️**OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation, providing both authentication and authorization
-    - OIDC uses JSON (JavaScript Object Notation) Web Tokens (JWT) -- AKA ID token that provides both authentication and profile information for internet-­based single sign-­on
+    - OIDC uses 📝JSON (JavaScript Object Notation) Web Tokens (JWT) -- AKA ID token that provides both authentication and profile information for internet-­based single sign-­on
     - OAuth and OIDC are used with many web-based applications to share information without sharing credentials
         - OAuth provides authorization
         - OIDC uses the OAuth framework for authorization and builds on the OpenID technologies for authentication
     - 📝OpenID on its own provides authentication but doesn’t include profile information.
 However OpenID Connect provides both authentication and profile information
 - 5.6.2 Security Assertion Markup Language (SAML)
-    - **Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
+    - 🏔️**Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to 📝exchange authentication and authorization (AA) information between federated orgs
     - it is used to make authorization and authentication data on first access
     - SAML provides SSO capabilities for browser access
     - SAML is a popular SSO standard on the internet - used to exchange authentication and authorization (AA) information
     - Organization for the Advancement of Structure Information Standards (OASIS) maintains it
     - SAML 2 spec utilizes three entities:
-        - Principal or User Agent
+        - 🍊Principal or User Agent
-        - Service Provider (SP): providing the service a user is interested in using
+        - 🍊Service Provider (SP): providing the service a user is interested in using
-        - Identity Provider (IdP): a third-party that holds the user authentication and authorization info
-    - IdP can send three types of XML messages known as assertions:
+        - 🍊Identity Provider (IdP): a third-party that holds the user authentication and authorization info.
+IdP can send three types of XML messages known as assertions:
-        - Authentication Assertion: provides proof that the user agent provided the proper credentials, identifies the identification method, and identifies the time the user agent logged on
+             - 🍉Authentication Assertion: provides proof that the user agent provided the proper credentials, identifies the identification method, and identifies the time the user agent logged on
-        - Authorization Assertion: indicates whether the user agent is authorized to access the requested service; if denied, includes why
+             - 🍉Authorization Assertion: indicates whether the user agent is authorized to access the requested service; if denied, includes why
-        - Attribute Assertion: attributes can be any information about the user agent
+             - 🍉Attribute Assertion: attributes can be any information about the user agent
- - **Other Markup Languages**
-    - Service Provisioning Markup Language (SPML) is an XML-based language designed to allow platforms to generate and respond to provisioning requests.
+    - 🏔️**Service Provisioning Markup Language (SPML)** is an XML-based language designed to allow platforms to generate and respond to provisioning requests.
-    - Extensible Access Control Markup Language (XACML) is used to describe access controls.
+    - 🏔️**Extensible Access Control Markup Language (XACML)** is used to describe access controls.

 - 5.6.3 Kerberos
     - **Kerberos** is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory